 3. Select which folders appear on the Start menu

-In a previous article, we covered some of the basics of how you can customize your new Windows 10 Start menu.
+In a previous article, we covered the basics of customizing the new Windows 10 Start menu.
 This is something that was left out… for reasons.
 Windows 10 does let you pin any folders you want to the start menu.
-Simply right-click on it and select Pin to start like you would pin any program or app.
-If you want to pin the standard user folders such as Documents, Music, Pictures, Videos, Downloads, etc. you need not clutter your start menu though.
+Right-click it and select Pin to start like you would pin any program or app.
+To pin the standard user folders such as Documents, Music, Pictures, Videos, Downloads, etc., declutter your start menu.

 Go to Settings > Personalization > Start and click Choose which folders appear on Start which is usually at the bottom of all the toggles on the page.
 Here you can toggle on or off the folders you want to appear on the Start menu.